lorien/awesome-web-scraping/php.md

 * Text and Meta Data from Web Documents
   * [Essence](https://github.com/felixgirault/essence) - A library for extracting web media.
   * [Embera](https://github.com/mpratt/Embera) - An Oembed consumer library.
+  * [Embed](https://github.com/oscarotero/Embed) - An awesome library for getting useful information from a webpage.
 * Video
   * [Youtube-Downloader](https://github.com/jeckman/YouTube-Downloader) - PHP script for downloading videos from youtube; also parsing youtube feed into RSS enclosures for podcatchers